coolshare/CoolshareReactPubSub/README.md

 	 it acts as other roles such as an "Action creator" that publish an event.

-	 One key advantage provided by Pub/Sub pattern is the communication: instead of passing references around the component hierarchy in order to reach the other party, feels like a baby crawling on a 2D surface, you can fly like a bird in a 3D space: this is a pub/sub package for React allows you to communicate between any two or more points in the React Hierarchy.
+	 One key advantage provided by Pub/Sub pattern is the communication: instead of passing references around the component hierarchy in order to reach the other party, feels like a baby crawling on a 2D surface, you can fly like a bird in a 3D space: this package allows you to communicate between any two or more points in the React Hierarchy.

 Who should use this:
 ********************